Destinations Greece Athens

 Quieter and newer than the Four Seasons Astir

-InsiderBook a Sea-View Villa with private pool — the difference between sea-view and garden-view rooms here is the entire point.
-Closest of the Riviera properties to the airport, so the right pick if you're flying in late or out early.
+InsiderBook a Sea-View Villa with a private pool; the gap between sea-view and garden-view here is the entire point.
+It is the closest of the coastal properties to the airport, which helps on a late arrival or early departure.

 What We Do

-Twelve things worth structuring a half-day around — the Acropolis (and the antiquities most travellers miss), the museums (state and contemporary), the neighbourhood walks, and the hills and the sea.
-Saronic day trips and Cape Sounion live in their own section below.
+Twelve things worth building a half-day around: the Acropolis (and the antiquities most travellers walk past), the museums (state and contemporary), the neighbourhood walks, the hills and the sea.
+Saronic day trips and Cape Sounion get their own section below.

 The Acropolis, at 8 a.m.